freqtrade/freqtrade/docs/freqai.md

 ## Install prerequisites

-Use `pip` to install the prerequisities with:
+Use `pip` to install the prerequisites with:

 `pip install -r requirements-freqai.txt`